CoreCivic Inc. (CXW) – Don’t Be So Quick to Call it Dead

 The top institutional shareholder in the company is Blackrock Inc. with over 18.54 million shares valued at $121.41 million.
 The investor’s holdings represent 15.49% of the CXW Shares outstanding.
 As of Dec 30, 2020, the second largest holder is Vanguard Group, Inc. (The) with 13.89 million shares valued at $90.96 million to account for 11.61% of the shares outstanding.
 The other top investors are State Street Corporation which holds 4.0 million shares representing 3.34% and valued at over $26.19 million, while Arrowstreet Capital, Limited Partnership holds 2.41% of the shares totaling 2.88 million with a market value of $18.89 million.

-The stock witnessed a 4.36% gain in the last 1 month and extending the period to 3 months gives it a -3.39%, and is -1.20% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 8.03% over the week and 6.36% over the month.
+The stock witnessed a 11.85% gain in the last 1 month and extending the period to 3 months gives it a 1.31%, and is 7.80% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 4.67% over the week and 6.21% over the month.

 CoreCivic Inc. (CXW) Analyst Forecasts